 See 17 CFR 242.612 ("Minimum pricing increment").
-Given that the minimum pricing increment for securities priced below \$1.00 is \$0.0001, the Exchange believes that allowing orders to execute at one minimum price variation above (for offers) or below (for bids) the locking price is appropriate, as requiring executions to occur at one-half minimum price variation above (for offers) or below (for offers) or below (for bids) the locking price, which is the current behavior for securities priced at or above \$1.00, would results in trades executing out to five decimal places, which is not supporting by the System.
+Given that the minimum pricing increment for securities priced below \$1.00 is \$0.0001, the Exchange believes that allowing orders to execute at one minimum price variation above (for offers) or below (for bids) the locking price is appropriate, as requiring executions to occur at one-half minimum price variation above (for offers) or below (for bids) the locking price, which is the current behavior for securities priced at or above \$1.00, would result in trades executing out to five decimal places, which is not supported by the System.